bradleybossard/pandoc_resume/resume.md

 **Senior Software Engineer - [VenueNext](http://www.venuenext.com/) - *2016 - Present* **

-VenueNext is a venture funded startup that is building a platform for mobile apps and integrating all the various services of venue (ticketing, food & beverage ordering, loyalty, etc) in a single experience.
+VenueNext is a venture-funded startup that is building a platform for mobile apps and integrating all venue services (ticketing, food & beverage ordering, loyalty, etc) in a single experience.
 As a senior engineer on this remote team, my duties include